• Skip to primary navigation

 We use the small food processor of our hand blender, you can find it on amazon.
 It works amazingly when making curry paste, pesto, or other dips and sauces.

-1. Add into the food processor or blender the white and green ingredients: Shallots roughly chopped, lemongrass finely sliced (just the thicker part), garlic cloves, galangal roughly chopped, lime zest and coriander stems.
+1. Add the white and green ingredients into the food processor or blender: Shallots roughly chopped, lemongrass finely sliced (just the thicker part), garlic cloves, galangal roughly chopped, lime zest, and coriander stems.
 Blend all these ingredients until you have a consistency that already looks like a paste.
 Keep pushing the ingredients down with a spatula and blending further if needed.

-2. Add the chillies and blend until you have a red paste.
-Make sure the chillies are well blended.
+2. Add the chilies and blend until you have a red paste.
+Make sure the chilies are well blended.
 This may take a couple of minutes.

-4. Your paste will be ready to make the curry or store it at this point.
-It can be frozen and it will last for months in the freezer or you can keep it in the fridge for 1-2 weeks.
+4. Your paste will be ready to make the curry or stored at this point.
+It can be frozen, and it will last for months in the freezer, or you can keep it in the fridge for 1-2 weeks.

 How to make Thai Red Curry with Tofu